routingblog/arbitration/content/docs/problems.md

 # Consumer Credit

 - Although proponents claim that arbitration decreases litigation costs for consumers, consumers often do not receive any benefit of reduced costs through forced arbitration.
+Only twenty-five consumers with claims of less than $1000 obtained relief in an AAA arbitration in 2010 and 2011. [^gilles6]

+- CFPB consumer survey found that 79% of consumers didn’t know whether any credit card agreements they signed had an arbitration clause, and only 7% understood that they could not sue their credit card issuer if their contract did include such a clause. [^gilles6]

 # Opt Out Clauses